South Africa Service, Adventure and Safari

 - Hike to the southwestern tip of the African continent

-- Visit the Apartheid Museum as well as Robben Island, where Nelson Mandela was incarcerated for 29 years
+- Visit the Apartheid Museum as well as Robben Island, where Nelson Mandela spent 18 of his 27 years in prison

 - Feast your eyes on incredible views as you drive along Chapman’s Peak en route to the Cape of Good Hope Reserve, where you will see ostrich and other native species up close